Ishwarganj Upazila: History

 In 1936, Pitalganj was established as a thana.
-It was renamed to Ishwarganj in honour of a patriotic boatman known as Ishwari Patni.
-During the Bangladesh Liberation War of 1971, six Bengali freedom fighters were killed on 16 October in a face-off against the Pakistan Army.
-On 9 December, Ishwarganj was liberated.
-Ishwarganj was liberated on 9 December 1971.
+It was renamed to Ishwarganj in honour of boatman Ishwari Patni.
+On 16 October 1971, during the Bangladesh War of Independence, six Bengali fighters were killed by Pakistani troops.
+Ishwarganj was captured on 9 December 1971.
 The thana was upgraded to an upazila in 1983.

 Geography

-Ishwarganj has a total area of 286.19 km2.
-It borders Gaurepur Upazila to the north, Nandail to the south, Kendowa to the east, and Trishal Upazila to the west.
+Ishwarganj has a total area of 280.43 km2.
+It borders Gauripur Upazila to the north, Nandail Upazila to the south, Kendua Upazila to the east, and Trishal Upazila to the west.
 It is 147 km from Dhaka and 24 km from Mymensingh.

-The Kancha Matia River flow through the Upazila and meets the Norosunda River.
+The Kanchamatia River flows through the upazila into the Narasunda River.